 There are a few factors you need to be aware of before moving forward with a contractor, as they can heavily dictate the cost of your patio enclosure.
 Let’s briefly go over each one.

 Size of the Patio Enclosure

-Not to state the obvious, but a larger enclosed patio will cost more money than a smaller one, so it all boils down to your budget, really.
-It’s important to first envision how you want your patio to look, before taking any size measurements.
+Obviously, a larger covered patio will cost more money than a smaller one, so it all boils down to your budget.

 Think of a patio enclosure as an investment in your home.
 You don’t really want to cut down on the size too much to the point where the patio is a little too uncomfortable to be in.